MrClaro/dotfiles/README.md

-# 🧰 My Setup2Dev
+# 🧰 My Dev Environment Setup

-Welcome to my personal development environment setup!
+Welcome to my personal development environment!
-This repository contains my configuration files and preferred tools to create a productive and minimal terminal-based workflow.
+This repository contains all my configuration files and preferred tools for a productive, minimal, and highly customizable terminal-based workflow.

 ---